solenebernard/solenebernard.github.io/content/art/art2/index.md

 ---

-Can't believe how beautiful are the lyrics of Jim Croce's song *Time in a bottle*.
+I can't enough from Jim Croce's song *Time in a bottle*.
+His lyrics are so touching.
+It's even heartbreaking given his life's story, that he died so young in a plane crash.
+His wife received after his death a letter from him, announcing he had decided to quit music.
+He wanted to spend more time with her and his daughter.

-When I was in Brisbane participating to a evening painting event, I got inspired to make an animation for this beautiful song.
+When I was in Brisbane participating to a painting event, I got inspired to make an animation for this beautiful song :)
 Made on Procreate.

 > If I could save time in a bottle \